ramhee98/moodle-submodule-updater/README.md

 INPUT_FILE = submodules.sh
 OUTPUT_FILE = submodules_updated.sh
 TARGET_BRANCH_KEYWORD = 500
+AUTO_CONFIRM = False

 ```
 - INPUT_FILE: Path to the shell script containing Moodle plugin submodules.
 - OUTPUT_FILE: Path to the output file where updated entries will be written.
 - TARGET_BRANCH_KEYWORD: The keyword used to detect target branches (e.g. 500 for MOODLE_500_STABLE, MOODLE500...).
+- AUTO_CONFIRM: If set to `true`, all valid updates will be applied without prompting.

 ---